 And what was the first thing Patch did when he go home?
 He ran out into the garden to the spot where he had snaffled the lamb skewer to see if there were any more treats waiting to be gobbled up.

 “He definitely hasn’t learned his lesson,” Adam joked.
 “We’ll lock him indoors next time we have a barbecue.
 So much stuff gets dropped and you don’t realise until something bad happens that it can be dangerous.”

 Adam and Holly have learned their own lesson though — to keep up to date with pet insurance.
 They’d only recently got Patch from Battersea Dog’s Home and his insurance policy had expired just two days before his barbecue mishap.

 “It ran out on the Friday and it was on our list of things to do that weekend.
 We made sure we got it that Sunday evening,” Adam added.

 Patch seemed to enjoy his visit to the vets despite his ordeal, but it’s a reminder that barbecues and parties can be dangerous for pets.

-The Vets Now clinic in Milton Keynes — where Patch received treatment — is one of 55 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and on weekends and bank holidays, to treat any pet emergencies that may occur.
+The Vets Now clinic in Milton Keynes — where Patch received treatment — is one of more than 60 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and on weekends and bank holidays, to treat any pet emergencies that may occur.